Ceylon Tea Benefits, Nutrition, Types, And Side Effects

 • Green Tea

 It is cultivated in the Uva province.
 It has stronger malty or nutty notes and a bolder flavor.
-This green tea is rich in antioxidants and its preparation is different from that of black tea.
+It is rich in antioxidants, which contribute to the many green tea benefits and its preparation is different from that of black tea.

 • White Tea